SAP-archive/hcp-portal-service-for-pcm/README.md

        * Candidate.

 ###  2.4 Create email template in SCI
-   1. Download SAPID Mail Templates.zip as an example.
+   1. Download SAPID Mail Templates.zip from [ https://github.com/SAP/hcp-portal-service-for-pcm/releases](https://github.com/SAP/hcp-portal-service-for-pcm/releases)
+   2. Adjust the template according to your needs.
-   2. Open a BCP ticket BC-NEO-IAM.
-Use the email templates you downloaded and adjust it according to your needs.
+   3. Open a BCP ticket BC-NEO-IAM.
+Attach the email templates to the BCP.

 ### 2.5	Set up trust between the customer account and SCI (for log-on scenario).